Edvac/money-transfer-service/DecesionsREADME.md

 - Focused on demonstrating the core functionality works

 ### 5. Data Model and Integration
 The `Account` class is a simple Java POJO located in the source package, reflecting the database schema with fields like `id`, `ownerName`, and `balance`.
 It acts as a DTO for data transfer.
 Data is accessed via Spring's `JdbcTemplate`, which executes SQL queries and maps results manually to `Account` instances.
 This minimal approach avoids ORM overhead, aligning with the project's focus on simplicity.
 Service classes use `Account` objects for fetching and updating data, and controllers serialize these objects for API responses, maintaining a lightweight and straightforward architecture.

-- Implemented consistent error handling patterns
-- Added comprehensive JavaDoc documentation
-- Used consistent code formatting and naming conventions
-- Followed SOLID principles in service design
+### 6. Data Access Evolution: Spring Data JDBC

+Implemented Spring Data JDBC for Account model with validation and business logic for transfers.
+The model includes validation annotations to ensure data integrity and business rules that prevent negative transfers while allowing negative balances.

 ## What I Chose Not to Implement